bmolnar91/workbook/module_oop.md

 #### What is an interface?
 An interface is a completely 'abstract' class that contains only 'abstract' methods.
 Some specifications for interfaces:
-- Defined using the 'interface' keyword.
+* Defined using the 'interface' keyword.
-- May contain only static final variables.
+* May contain only public static final variables.
-- Cannot contain a constructor because interfaces cannot be instantiated.
+* Cannot contain a constructor because interfaces cannot be instantiated.
-- Interfaces can extend other interfaces.
+* Interfaces can extend other interfaces.
-- A class can implement any number of interfaces.
+* A class can implement any number of interfaces.

 Interfaces have the following properties:
-- An interface is implicitly abstract.
-You do not need to use the abstract keyword while declaring an         interface.
+* An interface is implicitly abstract.
+You do not need to use the 'abstract' keyword while declaring an         interface.
-- Each method in an interface is also implicitly abstract, so the abstract keyword is not needed.
+* Each method in an interface is also implicitly abstract, so the abstract keyword is not needed.
-- Methods in an interface are implicitly public.
+* Methods in an interface are implicitly public.

 Use the 'implements' keyword to use an interface with your class.
 When you implement an interface, you need to override all of its methods.